-We saw the ads and splashy website.
-We were lured by images of the turquoise sea and water slide that zips you straight through a shark tank.
-We were enthralled by the notion of walking out of our hotel and being just steps away from both white sandy beaches and one of the world’s best waterparks.
-We loved the idea of all those restaurants and activities and a casino and kids club all in one fabulous place.
+We saw the ads for Atlantis in The Bahamas with families frolicking in the 121-acre action-packed waterpark and were lured by images of the turquoise sea and the water slide that zips you straight through a shark tank.
+The notion of walking out of our hotel and being just steps away from both white sandy beaches and one of the world’s best waterparks was enthralling.
+My family loved the idea of all those restaurants and activities and a casino, spa, and kids club all in one fabulous place.
 Like a cruise ship!

-In reality, yes – we did enjoy all those things and so much more.
+During our stay, we did enjoy all those things and so much more.
 Atlantis is beautiful and tons of fun.
-But we also discovered a few things that the brochures don’t tell you.
-You can call these warnings or just one mom helping out another, but if you want to avoid unpleasant surprises, here are five things you should definitely know before visiting Atlantis.
+But, we also discovered a few things that aren’t clear on the resort’s website.
+Here are five things you should know before visiting Atlantis.

-We knew that going in, and its expansive array of amenities was one of the resort’s most attractive facets, but nonetheless we were not prepared for the amount of walking we’d be doing.
-Our room was in the Beach Tower, the most far-flung building on site and a solid 15-minute walk to Cove Beach (had the best snorkeling) or the water park.
+We knew that going in, and its expansive array of amenities was one of the resort’s most attractive facets, but nonetheless, we were not prepared for the amount of walking we’d be doing.
+Our room was in the Beach Tower, the most far-flung building on-site and a solid 15-minute walk to Cove Beach (which has the best snorkeling) or the water park.

 You’re also going to be tipping your housekeeper.
-Guests at Atlantis are required to pay a “mandatory gratuity” of approximately $10.00 per day.
+Guests at Atlantis are required to pay a mandatory gratuity, which ranges from $5 to $100 per person per day, depending on the hotel and room type.
+Be sure to check the Atlantis Terms & Services page on the website to see the exact rate before booking.
 This fee is added directly to your bill at check out.
 This is not a new concept; cruise ships have been doing it forever.
-But on a cruise ship you have a dedicated room steward who probably knows your name and how you like your pillows fluffed.
+But on a cruise ship, you have a dedicated room steward who probably knows your name and how you like your pillows fluffed.
 That’s not going to happen at Atlantis.
 Service is friendly enough and our room was clean, but I sure didn’t see any towel animals folded up on my bed!

-Essentially at Atlantis, you are tipping for cruise ship service and cleanliness, but you’re probably not going to be receiving it.
+Not at Atlantis.
 If you want to wash your clothes, it’s going to cost you.
-Atlantis offers valet laundry and dry cleaning service only, and they charge per item.
-So pack extra undies and save the laundry for when you get home.
+Atlantis offers valet laundry and dry cleaning services only, and they charge per item.
+So, pack extra undies and save the laundry for when you get home.